Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering

 \subsubsection{Olive Oils}

 The olive oils dataset~\citep{forinaandtiscornia82,forinaetal83} has measurements on 8 chemical components for 572 samples of olive oil taken from 9 different areas in Italy that are from three regions: Sardinia and Northern and Southern Italy.
 This is an interesting dataset with sub-classes (areas) inside classes (regions).
-Indeed, \citet{petersonetal17} were able to identify sub-groups within the regions with one misclassification but not the areas ($\mR=0.67, \hat C=11$; we however found $\mR=0.56, \hat C=8$ using the authors' supplied code) -- they surmised that it may be more possible to identify characteristics of olive oils based on regions based on physical geography rather than areas based on political geography.
+Indeed, \citet{petersonetal17} were able to identify, with one misclassification, sub-groups within the regions but not the areas ($\mR=0.67, \hat C=11$; we however get $\mR=0.56, \hat C=8$ using the authors' supplied code) -- they surmised that it may be more possible to identify characteristics of olive oils based on regions defined by physical geography rather than areas demarcated by political geography.
 We therefore analyze performance on this dataset both in terms of how regions and areas are recovered.
 KNOB-SynC identifies $\hat C=4$ regions~(Table~\ref{tab:knob.sync.Olive-oil.kappa.1}) with oils from the Sardinian and Northern regions correctly classified into the first two groups.
 The Southern region oils are split into our two remaining groups, one containing all but 2 of the 25 North Apulian samples and 6 of the 36 Sicilian samples, and the other group containing all the Southern oils.

 In terms of clustering performance, KNOB-SynC gets $\mR=0.55$ when compared to the true areal grouping but $\mR=0.87$ when compared to the true regional grouping.
 For this dataset DEMP ($\mR = 0.85;\hat C = 7$), DEMP+ ($\mR = 0.82;\hat C = 12$) and MSAL ($\mR = 0.7; \hat C = 9$) are the top performers with respect to the true areal grouping.
 The remaining methods all have middling performance.
 When compared with the true regional grouping, KNOB-SynC is by far the best performer.
-Overall, this clustering performance of KNOB-SynC for the regional grouping marginally trumps the performance of DEMP for the areal grouping and so may be considered to be more accurate in uncovering the group structure in the dataset.
+Overall, the clustering performance of KNOB-SynC for the regional grouping marginally trumps the performance of DEMP for the areal grouping and so may be considered to be more accurate in uncovering the group structure in the dataset.